 - Blown off intercooler pipes on the 2.2

-As mentioned above, we have few issues to discuss related to these Defender Pumas.
+As mentioned above, we have a few issues to discuss related to these Defender Pumas.
 The next part of this article will discuss each issue in more detail and give a possible solution to each.
-There have been recalls on some of the mentioned problems, which we will highlight as we go.
+There have been recalls on some of the above-mentioned problems, which we will highlight as we go.

 Let’s next look at the 2.4 Engine and specifically the injector issues.

 So we’ve highlighted the known issues or more commonly reported issues, now let us break them down in more detail.

 The whining diff noises usually come from the rear diff of the 90 Defender and from the front diff of the 110.
 These are commonly reported on these vehicles on internet forums and online groups.
 The pre-2011 defenders like the 300 Tdi and Td5’s were fitted with Salisbury diffs which were completely over-engineered and much more robust than the soft P38 diffs found on the newer Pumas.
 They are quite a bit heavier though.